leopoulson/gossip-planning/README.md

 # Feature list

-- Add updates, calls ✅
+- Add action models
+- Consider how to encode a world?
+We want it to be (World, [Event]) -> Update code to take the event relation as well
-- Add gossip states and a model for these ✅
+- Add gossip states and a model for these
 - Include construction of ME* and assorted transducers
 - Implement power set construction
 - Visualisations thereof